Back

 Bachelor of Science (B.S.)

-While students majoring in Plant Sciences share a common enthusiasm for plants, the variety of courses and research opportunities encourages a great diversity of individual interests and career paths.
+While students majoring in Plant Sciences share a common passion for plants, the variety of courses, research experiences and other experiential learning opportunities are designed to meet the needs of a great diversity of student interests and career paths.

 CALS seeks students who maintain a rigorous high school curriculum and demonstrate an outstanding record of academic achievement.

-• 3 Units of Science (biology, chemistry and physics recommended)
+- 3 Units of Science (including biology and chemistry, physics is strongly recommended)

 Students in the Plant Sciences major must complete three sets of requirements.